 The rules

-When considering a mortgage application, lenders must follow the Responsible Lending Code rules.
-In addition, the Credit Contracts and Consumer Finance Act (CCCFA) had changes come into force in late 2021.
-The result is that lenders now have to seriously take into account applicants’ spending habits.
+When considering a mortgage application, lenders must follow the Responsible Lending Code rules under the Credit Contracts and Consumer Finance Act 2003 (CCCFA).
+The Responsible Lending Code has undergone several changes over the years.

 The calculations

-Lenders apply a number of calculations to decide whether to approve or decline an application for an investment property.
-This includes:
+Lenders apply several calculations to decide whether to approve or decline an application, for an investment property.

-• Calculating any current credit cards and overdraft debt by their limits, not actual amounts owed.
+- Calculating any current credit cards and overdraft debt by their limits, not actual amounts owed.
 They don’t take into account how you use these limits.
-So paying credit card balances off each month won’t improve this calculation.
+So, paying credit card balances off each month won’t improve this calculation.
+Instead, close as many lines of credit as you can.

-• Calculating whether the applicant could afford to pay the mortgage if interest rates increased.
-This is usually calculated at 6-7% interest per annum.
-They take into account any existing mortgages as well in this calculation.
+- Calculating whether the applicant could afford to pay the mortgage if interest rates increased.
+This is currently calculated at around 7.00% – 7.50% interest per annum.
+They take into account any existing mortgages in this calculation.

-• Scaling rental income.
-Banks scale rental income by approximately 65%-75% to allow for periods of vacancies between tenants and other costs such as rates and insurance.
+- Banks scale rental income by approximately 65% to 75% to account for periods of tenant vacancies and other costs such as rates and insurance.

 Non-bank lenders can be more flexible with their parameters when calculating whether or not to approve an application.
-This is due to their risk profile and the higher interest rates they charge.
-In some cases they can be a great option if the banks say no. It all comes down to the circumstances of the individual, we work with both bank and non-bank lenders so can match you to the provider for you.
+This is due to their risk profile and the higher interest rates they may charge.
+If the banks say no, non-bank lenders can be a great option.
+It all comes down to the individual’s circumstances; we work with both bank and non-bank lenders to match you to the best provider!
+We currently have access to Non Bank Lenders, who can help with as little as a 10% deposit, for a New Build or Existing (Older) property!

 How much deposit do I need for an investment property?